lsaravia/SpeciesRankSurface/srsdq_appendices.md

 |  512 |           341 |       1.000 |     36.7 |
 +------+---------------+-------------+----------+

-Table: Mean number of species for simulated communities with different degree of neutrality given by the parameter *Replacement*.
+Table: Mean number of species for simulated communities with different degree of neutrality given by the parameter $\rho$.
 I used a Logseries metacommunity with 11, 86 and 341 species and *Side* is the side of the simulation grid.

 \newpage